Data strategy can help minimise risks, increase operational efficiency, identify customer insights, and create competitive edges.

 - Connect workflows and enhance collaborations between different departments;

 #3 Identify customer insights

 In an increasingly customer-centric world, the ability to gain customer insights is the fundamental foundation for most sales and marketing activities.
-The more a company understands its customers, the better it can personalize products and services.
+The more a company understands its customers, the better it can personalise products and services.
 Obviously, customer satisfaction is a key to any company’s success.

 Fortunately, there are a variety of sources a company can collect data.
 For instance, day-to-day business transactions, customer history, media platforms, mobile applications, and so on.
-An effective data strategy can enable companies to interpret data to get a whole picture and understand customer behaviors: What are customers’ wants and needs?
+An effective data strategy can enable companies to interpret data to get a whole picture and understand customer behaviours: What are customers’ wants and needs?
 How often do they buy a new product?
 What price are they willing to pay?

 #4 Create competitive edges

 “If I look at enough of your messaging and your location, and use artificial intelligence we can predict where you are going to go,” Schmidt said in the Q&A part of the first Technonomy conference.
 His statement provides a brief explanation of how a data strategy framework can support companies in creating competitive advantages.